mikelitu/DiscPokeBot/README.md

 ## Contents

-The file *evs_poke.txt* contains all the information for evs of the pokemons.
-Right now this is the best way I have to handle this data.
-However, I will like to make a much more cleaner data structure on the future to share this data and for faster reading.
-If you are interested, every Pokemon's information is spread across 10 lines, so we use the *chunker* function to get these blocks. *utils.py* contains all this necessary functions to read and reformat the data to something more understandable for us.
+All the data has been transfered to the Pokemon.csv inside the pokemonData folder.
+This new file contains more information about the stats and the evs.
+Included the Pokemons for the 9th Generation.
+The file takes as reference the csv files on the [pokemonData](https://github.com/lgreski/pokemonData) repository.

 ## Logs

  * **(30/11/22)** First commit
- * **Coming soon**: New data format for the information, easier to read and handle
+ * **(04/12/22)**: New data format for the information, easier to read and handle
  * **Coming soon**: Connection with more information of the Pokemons (similar to [PokeAPI](https://pokeapi.co/))
  * **Coming soon**: Improved message format